 Marketing consultant.
-Social enterprise founder.
+Award winning social entrepreneur.
 Mother.
 Widow.
 HIV positive.
 One person; a myriad of possible labels.

 In 2012 Lizzie, as a single mother to a grieving child, wanted to find resources and training locally for her child’s primary school.
 She struggled.